Home » Engagement & Wedding Rings » Diamonds

 What Is a Baguette Cut Diamond?

 A baguette cut diamond is a step-cut stone with a long, rectangular shape and typically 14 facets.
 The name comes from the French word for a long, thin loaf of bread, which perfectly describes the stone’s slender, elongated appearance.
 Unlike brilliant-cut diamonds that are designed to maximize sparkle through dozens of angled facets, baguettes feature parallel, linear facets that create a sleek, mirror-like effect.
+You’ll find them used as accents throughout our wedding bands and engagement ring settings.

 This simpler facet structure produces what gemologists call a “hall of mirrors” effect.
 Rather than fiery bursts of light, you’ll see broad, elegant flashes that emphasize the diamond’s clarity and clean geometry.
 It’s a look that appeals to those who prefer understated sophistication over maximum brilliance.
+Round stones can be alternated with baguettes for contrast, or used in their place entirely, depending on the rhythm you want along the band.

 There are two main variations you’ll encounter when shopping for engagement rings with baguette accents: